dmbarbour/wikilon/docs/AboutABC.md

 * compile or JIT computed blocks of code
 * move computations and data to a GPGPU
 * support and enable memoization or caching

+For example, an annotation `{&trash}` might indicate that a value *will not be observed or touched* in the future, and that any attempt to do so is an error.
+This assertion enables a runtime to drop unnecessary data from memory (leaving a much smaller placeholder).
+It could easily be used to simulate networks, systems, or applications that leak data over time.

 In many cases, use of annotations may be coupled.
 For example, use of a `{&fork}` annotation to parallelize a computation might be coupled with a `{&join}` annotation to synchronize and access the computed result.
 Any attempt to access the parallel value without performing the `{&join}` may then be an error.
 Coupling can greatly simplify implementation by eliminating need for transparent handling of, for example, a parallel pair during an `wrzl` operation.